hariomahlawat/ProjectManagement/docs/login-user-management.md

 * Create users with an initial role
 * Update a user's role
 * Toggle activation/lockout
+* Enforce that at least one administrator remains active.
+Operations that would disable, delete or remove the Admin role from the last active admin are rejected, and users cannot disable their own account.
 * Reset passwords (marking the user for a forced change)
 * Delete users